Last Updated: August 6th, 2023

 The key here is to be disciplined in allocating a certain amount of funds on a regular basis towards building savings and investments.
 As these funds build, it could even become possible to self-insure in the future.

-Even though permanent life insurance can build up considerable cash value over time, life insurance should never be purchased solely for savings or investment, as a large percentage of the premium on most any policy will be going towards paying for death benefit coverage and other policy expenses.
+Permanent life insurance can build up considerable cash value over time.
+But life insurance should never be purchased solely for savings or investment.
+This is because a large percentage of the premium on most any policy will be going towards paying for death benefit coverage and other policy expenses.

 Temporary Premium Payments for a Temporary Need

-As you continue to build wealth in the form of savings and investments, it is likely that at some point, you will no longer need the protection of the life insurance proceeds, as you will eventually be able to self-insure your debt and income replacement needs.
+Continue to build wealth in the form of savings and investments.
+Then at some point, you will no longer need the protection of the life insurance proceeds.
+This is because you will eventually be able to self-insure your debt and income replacement needs.
 Until that time, term life insurance allows a way to very inexpensively provide the protection that you need.

 One Slight Exception to the Term Insurance Rule

-While covering your temporary life insurance needs with term insurance makes a great deal of sense, there is one area where you should consider holding a permanent life insurance policy.
+Covering your temporary life insurance needs with term insurance makes a great deal of sense.
+But there is one area where you should consider holding a permanent life insurance policy.
 This comes into play with estate planning.

 For example, by using an Irrevocable Life Insurance Trust (ILIT), it is possible to transfer life insurance proceeds to your beneficiaries while at the same time reducing or even avoiding estate taxes altogether.

-The basic exclusion amount for anyone who passes away in 2013 is $5.25 million.
-That means that any amount above that could potentially be taxed as high as 40%.
-It’s also important to note that even though someone who dies with a net worth under $5.25 million may not be liable for paying federal estate tax, they may still be subject to state estate taxes.
+The basic exclusion amount for anyone who passes away in 2023 is $12.92 million per person.
+That means that any amount above that could potentially be taxed anywhere between 18% and 40%.
+It’s also important to note that even though someone who dies with a net worth under $12.92 million may not be liable for paying the federal estate tax, they may still be subject to state estate taxes.

 As a hypothetical example, let’s say you live in a state with a 16% state estate tax and a state exclusion of $1 million per person.
 You and your spouse have a combined net estate of $3 million.
 Of that amount, $1 million is in life insurance proceeds.